developmentseed/eoAPI/docs/src/intro.md

 !!! info

-    If you've added vector dataset to the `public` schema in the Postgres database, they will be available through the **Vector** service at [http://localhost:8083](http://localhost:8083).
+    If you've added vector datasets to the `public` schema in the Postgres database, they will be available through the **Vector** service at [http://localhost:8083](http://localhost:8083).

 Alternatively, you may launch the application locally:
 ```bash